 The audiologist might ask you to help during testing – for example, by holding your child on your lap or encouraging your child to do the test.
 The audiologist might also ask you about things you’ve noticed in your child’s hearing, speech or communication.

-If your child has been diagnosed with a permanent or temporary hearing loss, the audiologist can tell you about different ways to improve your child’s hearing, speech and language development.
+If your child has been diagnosed with a permanent or temporary hearing loss, the audiologist can tell you about ways to improve your child’s hearing, speech and language development.
 These might include hearing aids or cochlear implants.

 The audiologist can also help your child manage any hearing problems in everyday life.
+For example, the audiologist can give your child’s teachers some strategies to help your child hear better in the classroom.

 Before going to an audiologist